Teresa Maryańska

-Teresa Maryańska (1937 – 3 October 2019) was a Polish paleontologist who specialized in Mongolian dinosaurs, particularly pachycephalosaurians and ankylosaurians.
-She is considered not only as one of Poland's but also one of the world's leading experts on dinosaurs.
+Teresa Maryańska (27 May 1937 – 3 October 2019) was a Polish paleontologist who specialized in Mongolian dinosaurs, particularly pachycephalosaurians and ankylosaurians.
+She was considered not only as one of Poland's but also one of the world's leading experts on dinosaurs.

 Career

-Initially, Mary's studies were regarding invertebrate paleontology.
-However, she became a member of the 1964, 1965, 1970, and 1971 Polish–Mongolian expeditions to the Gobi Desert, and changed her focus.
-She described many finds from these fossils, often with Halszka Osmólska.
+Initially, Teresa's studies were regarding invertebrate paleontology.
+However, she became an active and important member of the 1964, 1965, 1970, and 1971 Polish–Mongolian expeditions to the Gobi Desert, where she led the former as vice-leader.
+These expeditions shifted her focus away from invertebrates towards the vertebrate dinosaurs found within the Gobi Desert.
+Along with Halszka Osmólska,Maryanska is credited with the descriptions of more than a dozen new species and for their work on the taxonomy and analysis of duck-billed dinosaurs.
+Together they also took part in many smaller expeditions into the Gobi and completed research projects at the Geological Institute of the Mongolian Academy of Sciences in Ulaanbaatar.

 In 1974, Maryanska and Halszka Osmólska were among the first "women to describe new kinds of dinosaurs".

 Since 1961, Maryańska was affiliated with the Muzeum Ziemi of the Polska Akademia Nauk and was vice-director there from 1976 to 2006, when she retired.

 Some of the dinosaurs she described: